 - Stage 1: Roads Authorities, Area Safety Camera Mangers and data analysts to work collectively in identifying a long-list of potential new sites that fulfil the minimum requirements. - Stage 2: Roads Authorities, Area Safety Camera Managers and Police Scotland to assess and prioritise long-list to a short-list of sites (this short-list will include those sites where enforcement already takes place).
-This must include an analysis of the available options for camera enforcement, including a cost benefit analysis.
+This must include an analysis of the available options for camera enforcement.